Home » Can Parrots Eat Spinach? (Is Too Much Bad for Birds?)

 Vitamin A (retinol) is a fat-soluble vitamin with antioxidant properties.
 Ensuring a parrot gets enough vitamin A reduces its risk of respiratory infections, beak and claw deformation, and poor growth.

-Vitamin A boosts a parrot’s immune system, which fights off infections (bacterial, viral, and fungal), illnesses, and diseases.
-It’ll also benefit a parrot’s skin, feathers, and ocular health.
+Vitamin A boosts a parrot’s immune system, which fights infections (bacterial, viral, and fungal), illnesses, and diseases.
+It also benefits a parrot’s skin, feathers, and ocular health.

 Parrots with hypovitaminosis A have brittle, broken, frayed, and discolored feathers.
 Also, the skin will become irritable, itchy, and sore, often leading to destructive behaviors like feather picking.